 How to Take Care of Your Vanilla Plant

-Taking care of your vanilla plant requires a few steps.
-They are basic in nature.
-But if done wrong or not at all, they can lead to the demise of your valuable orchid.
+Taking care of your vanilla plant requires basic steps.
+If the steps are never done or performed incorrectly, it could lead to the demise of your valuable orchid.
 That being said, try not to be so nervous about the whole affair that you no longer want to grow your own vanilla.
-Here’s how you can care for your sweet vine.
+Here’s how to care for your sweet vine.

 When Will My Vanilla Plant Produce Beans?